-After many weeks of work (have done over 60 articles across the web this year alone), I took a couple days off to do nothing but enjoy my children, my husband, swim in the lake, eat gelato and sketch.
+After many weeks of work, I took a couple days off to do nothing but enjoy my children, my husband, swim in the lake, eat gelato and sketch.

-There must be some scientific explanation for this—you know, when doing creative things opens up other pathways in the brain, making it work faster and more efficiently.
+There must be some scientific explanation for this, when creating visual art opens up other pathways in the brain, making it work faster and more efficiently.

 Next week I join my first Urban Sketchers session, painting live nudes in Milan.
 I’m excited to continue this journey!

 Seeing, absorbing, and recording life with my pencil.
 Thank you for following my art journeys, will post more updates over the next couple of weeks that I plan to create more.

 Artists or not, we need more of this.
 We need to do more of what makes us come alive.
 We need to connect with those who help us live fully.

 Do you mind if I stay for awhile